michaelBelsanti/nixconfig/README.md

 # nixconfig
 My systems and user configurations in a Nix Flake

-This flake uses the [Snowfall Lib library](https://snowfall.org/guides/lib/quickstart/), which follows a particular opinionated structure.
+This flake is built using [Snowfall Lib](https://snowfall.org/guides/lib/quickstart/).

 # Inspiration and thanks
 - [Matthias Benaets](https://github.com/MatthiasBenaets/)